Ivy Creek Foundation Seeks Executive Director

 - Bachelor’s Degree or higher with significant management and fundraising experience, with proven experience with direct solicitation of gifts and stewarding of donors

 - Track record of effectively leading a successful organization and staff; ability to provide specific examples of having developed and implemented strategies that lead directly to organizational growth and success

 - Unwavering commitment to quality programs and data-driven program evaluation

-- Excellence in organizational management with the ability to coach staff, manage, and develop staff and volunteer teams, set and achieve strategic objectives, and manage a budget
+- Excellence in organizational management with the ability to collaborate with and coach staff, manage, and develop staff and volunteer teams, set and achieve strategic objectives, and manage a budget

-- Past success working with a Board of Directors
+- Past success collaborating with a Board of Directors

 - Strong marketing, public relations, and fundraising experience with the ability to work effectively with a wide range of stakeholders and cultures